IsaacHair/map25.2/readme.txt

 address is set to the value of the upper byte of the bus) 0xf => "rall", "ramall", "f" (ram upper and lower byte at address register address is set to the value of the bus)

+COMPLETED PROGRAM LIST:
+/mandelbrot_attempt_1/plot16.c is the final version of the mandelbrot set renderer for 16 bit precision (mandelbrot_attempt_2 is for 32 bit precision but is unfinished).
+Pretty much all files from plot04.c and up in mandelbrot_attempt_1 work and are just variations on the mandelbrot set rendering.

+pacman is not finished because I would rather do lunar lander first (it is easier and, in my opinion, cooler)